Drs. Carolyn Chakuroff, Sara Kenning and Shannon Renner,

 Kansas City VA Residents 2019-20

-The KCVAMC Optometry Residency Program is the first, accredited, hospital-based optometry residency program in the United States.
-It has been in continuous operation for more than 25 years and has graduated more than 60 residents.
+The KCVAMC Optometry Residency Program is the first accredited, hospital-based optometry residency program in the United States.
+It has been in continuous operation for 40 years and has graduated more than 90 residents.
 There are three Ocular Disease/Low Vision Rehabilitation positions available each year.
 The program seeks self-starting, motivated individuals who enjoy learning and can work well in a multidisciplinary healthcare environment.
 Residents become proficient in the diagnosis and treatment of ocular disease.
-Additionally, residents utilize state-of-the-art equipment to diagnose, treat and rehabilitate people with vision impairment.
+Additionally, residents utilize state-of-the-art equipment to diagnose, treat, and rehabilitate people with vision impairment.

 Program Mission Statement